 Mark W. Smith

-Senior Fellow in Law and Public Policy; Presidential Scholar
+Senior Fellow of Law and Public Policy; Presidential Scholar

 Professor Mark W. Smith is a Presidential Scholar and a Senior Fellow in Law and Public Policy at The King’s College.
 Professor Smith is a former adjunct professor of law at the University of Kansas School of Law, where he researched and taught a course on constitutional law, the Second Amendment, and related topics.